Skip to content

 Note

-Aircraft are not required to be tracking via the SID procedure, simply tracking via any of the terminus waypoints (Regardless of departure airport or assigned SID) is sufficient to meet the criteria for voiceless coordination
+Aircraft are not required to be tracking via the SID procedure, simply tracking via any of the terminus waypoints (regardless of departure airport or assigned SID) is sufficient to meet the criteria for voiceless coordination.

-All other aircraft going to TRT CTA must be Heads-up Coordinated by DN TCU prior to the boundary.
+All other aircraft going to TRT CTA must be Heads-up coordinated by DN TCU prior to the boundary.

 Phraseology